 Toxicity | Non-Toxic to both humans and pets |

-Here is a table containing detailed information about silvery glory string of hearts on sale.
+Here is a table containing detailed information about the plant on sale.

 Places to Buy | Specifications |